Adicitus/shoutout/README.md

 ## Log handlers

-There are 2 general types of log handlers:
+There are 3 general types of log handlers:

 * Files
+* Directories
 * Scriptblocks

-By default, log handlers are associated with the latest frame on the callstack where they are defined.
+By default, log handlers are attached with the latest frame on the callstack where they are defined.
 Once the current context returns control back to the calling context, the handler is discarded.

+That is to say they will be used until the current script, function or Cmdlet has finished running, and then be discarded.

-If you want a handler that should be valid at any depth of the call stack, use the '-Global' switch.
+If you want to set a handler that should receive all messages, use the '-Global' switch.
+This is necessary if you are setting a log handler from the command line.

 When shoutout is called to log a message, it will traverse up the callstack to find any log handlers that should be used to handle the message, finally checking for global handlers.

 ### Files as log handlers

-This is the default way to handle logging: a log file is specified, and each call to shoutOut writes the record to that file synchronously.
+By using the -LogFile and -LogFilePath parameters you can instruct shoutout to log messages to to a file, and each call to shoutOut writes the record to that file synchronously.

 This has the upside of creating a comprehensive, plain-text file that can be consulted for audit without any special tools.

-The downside is that the logged records cannot be made available to other processes or otherwise dsitributed: everything ends up in the file.
+The downside is that the logged records cannot be made available to other processes or otherwise distributed: everything ends up in the file.

+### Folders as log handlers

+By using the -LogDirectory and -LogDirectoryPath parameters you can tell shoutout to log messages to files in the specified Folder.

+Each log file in the directory will be handled as defined in "Files as log handlers".

+Each log handler of this type will write to a unique file in the directory, and each log handler will periodically (every 15 minutes) clean the out old .log files from the directory to keep bloat down (log files are kept for 14 days).

+This is the default type of log handler as of v5.0.0, and the default log directory is '%USERPROFILE%\AppData\Local\shoutout'

 #### Output encoding